Rothamsted/rdf2pg/README.md

 }
 ```

 As you can see, we need certain properties always reported after the `SELECT` keyword.
-Among these, we always need the relation URI, which has to be computed for straight (non reified) triples.
+Among these, we always need the relation URI, which has to be computed for straight (non reified) triples too.

-Similarly to nodes, relation URIs are needed by rdf2neo in order to check for their properties with the relation property query.
+Similarly to nodes, relation URIs (i.e., `?iri`) are needed by rdf2neo in order to check for their properties with the relation property query.
 Moreover, it is a good way to keep track of multiple statements about the same subject/predicate/property.

 ### Relation properties